mixmastamyk/console/readme.rst

 there hasn't been much direct support for terminal sequences in the standard library, beyond curses and termios
-(which overlap somewhat in functionality with ANSI sequences of course).
+(which overlap somewhat in functionality with this package and themselves).
 They are low-level interfaces however, focused on "full screen" terminal apps and tty control respectively.
 Perhaps styling a text snippet here and there was thought too… trivial.